top of page

 DOCTORAL STUDENT

-Hannah is a third-year doctoral student in Clinical Psychology at MSU.
+Hannah is a fourth-year doctoral student in Clinical Psychology at MSU.

 Research interests: Optimizing evidence-based interventions for children and adolescents; impact of parenting styles and parental influences on youth and risk; protective factors in the development of internalizing disorders in children and adolescents.